Seán Crowe

 Seán Crowe (born 7 March 1957) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Dublin South-West constituency since the 2011 general election, and previously from 2002 to 2007.
-He was appointed Chair of the Committee on Health in September 2020.

 Crowe was born in Dublin in 1957.
 He is married to Pamela Kane, and they live in Tallaght.
 He worked as a community activist in the area, campaigning on such issues as the local hospital, transport, drugs and affordable housing.

 During the 1990s, when the current Northern Ireland peace process was initiated, Crowe was the head of the Sinn Féin mission to the Forum for Peace and Reconciliation at Dublin Castle and was a member of Sinn Féin negotiating team.

 Crowe has represented the party in the multi-party negotiations that led up to the Good Friday Agreement in 1998.

 He has been involved in politics since 1989, when he stood unsuccessfully for Dublin South-West at the 1989 general election.
 He contested the constituency again in 1992 and 1997, significantly increasing his vote share on the latter occasion.
 In 1999, he was elected as a South Dublin County Councillor, representing the Tallaght South local electoral area.
-On the same day he was an unsuccessful candidate for the Dublin constituency for the European Parliament.
+On the same day, he was an unsuccessful candidate for the Dublin constituency for the European Parliament.